Internet security awareness: Threats

 Threat agents or threat actors are the perpetrators of the threat and usually look for the easiest way to gain access into a network, which is often the human element.
-However, these cyber threats can be mitigated.
-Some common threats include but are not limited to below.

 Social engineering is when someone uses a compelling story, authority, or other means to convince someone to hand over sensitive information such as usernames and passwords.
 An end user with cyber security awareness will have the ability to recognize these types of attacks which improves their ability to avoid them.

+Scareware is another type of social engineering ploy that displays a pop-up alert that attempts to create a sense of urgency and panic by notifying the user that viruses have infected their computer or has been hacked.
+The alert instructs the user to click on its link to enter information or download software that will remedy the issue when, in reality, this very action is what will compromise the user’s device.
+The consequences can vary from having sensitive data stolen from the user’s machine, preventing access to certain files, shifting the social engineering tactic to ransomware, or coercing the user into providing credit card payment information to authorize fraudulent transactions.

 Phishing is a form of social engineering.
 It is a popular attack that attempts to trick users into clicking a link within an email or on a website in hopes that they divulge sensitive information.
 This attack generally relies on a bulk email approach and the low cost of sending phishing emails.
 Few targets are fooled, but so many are targeted that this is still a profitable vector.

 Spear phishing is an email crafted and sent to a specific person to whom it may appear to be legitimate.
 It is a form of phishing, but it is more convincing and more likely to succeed than traditional phishing emails because it tailors the email to the victim.
 Its deployment can range from a bulk automated process, such as accessing the address book of a past victim and sending simple phishing attacks to their contacts (thus appearing to come from a recognized past contact), to more sophisticatedly hand-written communications to target specific recipients.